thePortus/djangular-gift/README.md

 ## Set Up Google Authentication

 This build is optimized to use Google authentication.
 So, you will need to use a Google account to manage your app.
-To do this, log in to [Google Developers Console](https://console.developers.google.com/project).Once logged in, click 'Create Project', and then decide on a name/ID.
+To do this, log in to [Google Developers Console](https://console.developers.google.com/project).
+Once logged in, click 'Create Project', and then decide on a name/ID.

 To manage your app in the [Developers Console](https://console.developers.google.com/project), make sure your project is selected.
 Then, choose the API manager on the left-hand panel.
 Then click 'Credentials'.

 Click the 'Create Credentials' button.
 Enter whatever name you wish for your credentials.
 Then, add two addresses to the 'Authorized Javascript origins'... `http://localhost:9000` and `http://localhost:9001`.

 Then, under 'Authorized redirect URLs' add the following two addresses `http://localhost:9000/accounts/google/login/callback/` and `http://localhost:9000/accounts/google/login/callback`.

-Then, head to the OAuth consent screen tab and fill in whatever details you want.
+Finally, head to the OAuth consent screen tab and fill in whatever details you want.

 ---